What is a Pizza Stone? Discover the Most Practical Answer

 How Should You Take Care of Your Pizza Stone?

 The maintenance of your pizza stone depends on the material from which it is made.
-Unglazed, porous stone or ceramics generally should not be soaked in water, and definitely not soap!
+Unglazed, porous stone or ceramics should not be soaked in water and no soap!

-Just remove any stuck bits with a spatula and/or dry scrub brush; there will likely be black or brown marks on the pizza stone that do not need to come off and contribute to “seasoning” the pizza stone (much like a cast-iron skillet).
+Remove any stuck bits with a spatula and/or dry scrub brush; there will likely be black or brown marks on the pizza stone that do not need to come off and contribute to “seasoning” the stone (much like a cast-iron skillet).

 For other types of pizza stones, consult the user manual or product information sheet.